nathanwang0114/cse15l-lab-reports/wk2-lab-report.md

 ## Part 3: Something New That I Learned

 Something I learned in lab during week 2 that I didn't know before was how to host a local server off my own computer.
 Through that lab I was able to learn how to code a URL Handler that took in diffrent requests and how to use those paths to run certain things on a server.
 I also learned what files I needed to actually start up the server and how to get the host from a command line argument.
-Lastly, I learned the commands to compile and run by server to boot it up on to the internet.
+Lastly, I learned the commands to compile and run my server to boot it up on to the internet.